CSchoel/dozeloc/README.md

 ## Structure of exercise folders

+You can specify an exercise folder to use either in `settings.json` or by calling `python3 dozeloc.py path/to/exercise/folder`.
 The exercise folders must have the following structure where `code` formatting indicates fixed names and normal formatting indicates names that can change to your liking:

 * nameOfFirstExercise